JonTDean/Mod4_Project-Frontend/README.md

 - [ ] Fix Links for /profile and /game as <Nav> <Link to=[whatever]> </Link><Nav>

 // ----------
-- [ ] Home Page Functioanlity for when a user signs in compared to when not signed in
+- [ ] Home Page Functionality for when a user signs in compared to when not signed in

 - [ ] Choose A Name

+- [ ] Make The Screen Adjust to variable Width/Height of Window

 - [ ] NEED TO ADD AVATAR AND IMAGE UPLOAD FUNCTIONALITY FOR SPRITES